DeepTrackAI/3t3_cell_dataset/README.md

 Each force spectroscopy test contains:
 - **Approach part**: Vertical tip position (µm) and vertical deflection (nN) collected in the approach process.
 - **Retraction part**: The same variables as previous term that are collected in the retraction part.
+- **Contact Point**: Contact point(µm) estimated by Hertz model, based on the approach part.
+- **Young's Modulus**: Young's modulus (Pa) estimated by Hertz model, based on the approach part.
 - **Data Quality Label**: only for the approach part, `0` is the good curve, `1` is the bad one, and `-1` is unknown.

 ### Summary
 - **Number of force spectroscopy tests**: 2548
 - **Number of curves per test**: 2, one for the approach part, one for the retraction part
+- **Number of contact points per test**: 1, based on approach part
+- **Number of Young's modulus per test**: 1, based on approach part
 - **Number of labels for data quality per test**: 1, only for approach part
 - **Data size**: variable, depending on the topology of cell sample
-- **Data format**: 64-bit float number for force spectroscopy data and 8-bit integer number for label data
+- **Data format**: 64-bit float number for force spectroscopy data, contact point, and Young's modulus, 8-bit integer number for label data

 ---